-- Playlist descriptions can have clickable links
+- Playlist descriptions can have links, but they’re clickable only in YouTube mobile app.

-- Add your new channel’s name as tag to each on those videos which are now migrated
+- Add your new channel’s name as tag to each on those videos which are now “migrated”.

 - Add “Subscribe to MyNewChannel + URL” in the descriptions of those videos – this way you can drive subs to your new channel from your old channel’s relevant videos